kubeflow/pipelines/samples/contrib/pytorch-samples/prerequisites.md

 For running the samples you will need a cluster with Kubeflow 1.3.xxx (or later)  installed, refer https://github.com/kubeflow/manifests for details.

-### Add Minio secret for KFServing
+### Add Minio secret for KServe

-Apply below secret and service account for KFServing to access minio server
+Apply below secret and service account for KServe to access minio server

 minio-secret.yaml